Clean case data

 dplyr::as_tibble()

-Calculate the age in years until the 1st of March of the subjects with the date of birth, and the remainder time in months.
+Calculate the age in years until today’s date of the subjects from their date of birth, and the remainder time in months.
 Clean and standardize the required elements to get this done.

 Before calculating the age, you may need to: